Arizona Drug DUI Lawyers

 Forensic Toxicologists

-Audit the blood draw, storage, contamination and fermentation risk, instrument calibration, and lab protocol, where a single failure can exclude the result.
+Audit the blood draw, storage, fermentation risk, lab protocol, and reported uncertainty, where applying the margin of error can drop the reading below the threshold.

 Records & Discovery Specialists